Tips and tricks when booking holdiays

 There are a myriad of hotel booking options with varying rates of discounts.

 One of my personal favourites is booking.com.
-Also check out Expedia or hotels.com or as mentioned above Groupon hotel deal.
-Sign up for alerts for these site to keep up to dates on the latest deals and offerings.
-Do shop around as rates can vary considerably.
-It can also be a good option to check call the hotel direct as I have found that some will match the rates found elsewhere.
+Also check out Expedia or hotels.com or as mentioned above Groupon hotel deals.
+Sign up for alerts for these site to keep up to date on the latest deals and offerings.
+It can also be a good option to call the hotel direct as I have found that some will match the rates found elsewhere.